robavospace/lightpaper/docs/index.md

 There are many reasons why now is a great time for the African space industry.
 Here are three key reasons:

-- **Rapid growth and expansion**– The Africa space industry is growing rapidly.
+- **Rapid growth and expansion** — The Africa space industry is growing rapidly.
 In 2021, African countries budgeted $548.6 million for their space programs, which was a 9% increase from their 2020 budget.

-- **Diverse range of specializations** – The Africa space industry generated $7.37 billion in revenue in 2019 and is expected to generate more than $10 billion by 2024.
+- **Diverse range of specializations** — The Africa space industry generated $7.37 billion in revenue in 2019 and is expected to generate more than $10 billion by 2024.

-- **Young and vibrant sector** – 114 new satellite projects are currently under development by 20 African countries, which suggests that there is significant potential for growth in this sector.
+- **Young and vibrant sector** — 114 new satellite projects are currently under development by 20 African countries, which suggests that there is significant potential for growth in this sector.

 This presents a huge opportunity for indigenous African companies to emerge and become leaders in this rapidly-growing industry.